SalJahromi/blastinR/README.md

 Runs BLAST+ on query against a local database specified by the user.

 * `btype` argument specifies which blast type would be used, the default is `blastn`.
-* `dbase` Path or name of the blast database.
-Must be fasta format.
+* `dbase` Path or name of the blast database without including any extensions.
 * `qry` Path or name of the query file.
 Must be fasta format.
 * `taxid` Default is FALSE.
 False means there is no file for taxonomy id.
 True means that there is a file for taxonomy id that was used in make_blast_db function.
 * `report` Default is TRUE.
 Creates report.
 * `ncores` Default is two.
 Number of threads.
 * `numt` arguments specifies the number of threads to be used, only work with UNIX based OS, default value is 1.

 Returns a dataframe with blast/query results.
-Will output this information is the form of an interactive table.
+Will output this information in the form of an interactive table in the report.

 ```{r mdb, eval=FALSE}
 blastinr(btype = "blastn", dbase = "PATH/TO/DATABASE/FILES",